New Year's Eve: Serbia

 The Gregorian calendar was adopted by Yugoslavia in 1919, but the Serbian Orthodox Church continues to follow the Julian calendar, meaning that the new year is often celebrated twice.
 Prior to World War II, the New Year's holiday was celebrated more often by Serbs in urban regions, with large parties held on both 1 and 14 January.
 By contrast, residents of rural regions rarely celebrated the new year, and placed a larger focus on Christmas.

 In 1945 after World War II, the League of Communists of Yugoslavia came into power, and the Kingdom of Yugoslavia was succeeded by the Socialist Federal Republic of Yugoslavia (SFR Yugoslavia).
 As in the Soviet Union, the communist government discouraged the observance of religious holidays, encouraged celebrations of the New Year on 1 January as a secular gift-giving holiday, and similarly adopted the figure of Ded Moroz as "Deda Mraz".
 Some residents (especially those in opposition to the communist government) continued to celebrate the Orthodox New Year, doing so quietly by candlelight in order to evade attention from authorities.

-After the end of communist rule and the breakup of Yugoslavia, the three holidays began to co-exist: the Gregorian New Year (1 January) and the Serbian New Year (14 January) are both marked by festivities in major Serbian cities, although festivities for the Serbian New Year (which, in 2013, was redesignated as a public holiday for the first time since 1918) are usually modest in comparison to their Gregorian counterparts.
+After the end of communist rule and the breakup of Yugoslavia, the Gregorian New Year (1 January) and the Serbian New Year (14 January) began to co-exist.
+Both holidays are marked by festivities in major Serbian cities, although festivities for the Serbian New Year (which, in 2013, was redesignated as a public holiday for the first time since 1918) are usually modest in comparison to their counterparts on 1 January.